-- You have at least three (3) installed PacketFence (v7+) servers - Servers are running RHEL / CentOS 7 - Servers have identical copies for network interfaces - Servers network interfaces are on the same layer 2 network - Servers hostnames must be resolvable via DNS resolution or be in the hostfile (/etc/hosts) of each server.
+- You have at least three (3) installed PacketFence (v7+) servers - The servers are running one of RHEL / CentOS 7 / Debian Jessie - The servers have identical identifiers for network interfaces (e.g. eth0) - The servers network interfaces are on the same layer 2 network - The servers hostnames must be resolvable via DNS resolution or be in the hostfile (/etc/hosts) of each server.